hnykwon/gamerank/SUPABASE_SETUP.md

 - Make sure you ran all the SQL policies in Step 4
 - Check that RLS is enabled on both tables

-### "relation does not exist"
+### "relation does not exist" or "Could not find the table 'public.follows'"
-- Make sure you ran the schema SQL in Step 4
+- Make sure you ran the schema SQL in Step 4 (or the migration in Step 5)
+- If you see an error about the `follows` table, run `database/migration_follows.sql` in the SQL Editor
 - Check the Supabase SQL Editor for any errors

 ### Authentication not working